berthelemy/mark.berthelemy.net/collections/_posts/2013-02-18-introduction-to-responsive-design.md

 layout: post
 permalink: /2013/02/18/introduction-to-responsive-design/
 tags:
-  - Technology
+  - Learning design
-  - User experience
+  - Supplier selection
 ---
 It used to be the case that online learning materials were specified with a particular screen size.
 At one point this was 800 x 600, then 1024 x 768.